TRIQS/triqs/doc/reference/gfs/py/block/GfImFreq.rst

 =========================   ===========================  ===========================================================================
-Mesh                        MeshGf                       The mesh Tail                        TailGf                       The tail Data                        3d numpy of complex          Data[i1,i2,n] is the element of the Green function where :
+Mesh                        MeshGf                       The mesh Tail                        TailGf                       The tail Data                        3d numpy of complex          Data[n,i1,i2] is the element of the Green function where:
+                                                          * n is the Matsubara index
                                                           * i1, i2 are the indices
-                                                          * n is the Matsubara index

                                                          For real GF in time, we store only starting from n=0 and the rest is deduced by symmetry